The humanitarian and moral crisis of homelessness is unsurpassed in Los Angeles. Perhaps the solution is just a phone call away.

 El Chapo is supposedly a brilliant criminal mastermind.
 But I’m not sure that is an accurate description.

-As a former Supervisory agent with the Bureau of Narcotics and Dangerous Drugs (what is now the Drug Enforcement Administration), many people think that I would have a strong opinion on the marijuana legalization debate.
-The truth is: I don’t care about that argument.
-The way I see it, there are pluses and minuses on…
+As a former Supervisory agent with the DEA, many think I have a strong opinion on the marijuana legalization debate.
+The truth is: I don’t care about that.